● From writing the code → directing an AI engineering org

 It isn't just code.
 Pick-up to close-out runs through the same tracked pipeline a team would use — so every change is traceable, accountable, and nothing lives only in one person's head.

-main.The payoff: cross-repo fixes that once took days now ship in one sitting — and every one leaves a traceable record and a lesson the next change inherits.
+main.The payoff: a cross-repo fix ships from one person in one sitting — reviewed and gated — and every one leaves a traceable record and a lesson the next change inherits.

 The situation